boostgpt/boostgpt-node/README.md

 let payload = {
     bot_id: "fa155610-e2a2-11ed-8d7e-128759b35991",
     source_id: "1f2fbbd2-e436-11ed-ad91-a2ce1f33a089",
-    tags: ["twitter","revue"], //Use tags to segment your training data
+    tags: ["twitter","revue"], // Use tags to segment your training data
-    type: 'text', //Require any of : text, file, webpage, website
+    type: 'text', // Required: text, file, webpage, or website
-    source: `YOUR SOURCE DATA`,//Require your text content or an accessible link to your file, webpage, or website }
+    source: `YOUR SOURCE DATA`, // Required: your text content or an accessible link to your file, webpage, or website }
 let chatbot = await boostgpt.updateTraining(payload);

 if (chatbot.err) {
-   //Handle errors here.
+   // Handle errors here.
 }else{
    console.log(chatbot.response);
 }